kash-cpu/alx-system_engineering-devops/0x00-shell_basics/README.md

 cd ..: To change working directory to the previous one ls -al. ..: To list files to the boot path
 file: To check file type
+ln -s: TO ceeate a link to a file path